 Try to avoid dips that contain ingredients like sugar, monosodium glutamate, and the many other additives found here.
 It’s even great to look for dips with oils or fats that come from anti-inflammatory sources, like olive oil or avocado oil vs. soybean or corn oil.

-Finally, opt for full fat dips as well, as babies need a lot of calories as they grow!
-They can be especially helpful for underweight kids by providing extra calories in a meal, in turn helping them gain weight.
+Finally, opt for full-fat dips as well, as babies need a lot of calories as they grow!
+These can be especially helpful for underweight kids by providing extra calories in a meal, in turn helping them gain weight.

-One of my favorite dips to recommend for babies or toddlers is full fat greek yogurt because you can flavor it any way you want.
-Whether that’s sweetened with mashed berries or used as a spiced dip with curry and garlic, for example.
-It’s so versatile and really bumps up the nutrition by adding healthy fats.
+One of my favorite dips to recommend for babies or toddlers is full-fat Greek yogurt because you can flavor it any way you want.
+Whether that’s sweetened with mashed berries or used as a spiced dip with curry and garlic, it’s so versatile and really bumps up the nutrition by adding healthy fat to the meal.